 To connect to the internet, you would need a cellular service provider’s data SIM card.
 The data logger works in a scheduled manner, wherein it has a specific time to sleep and wakes up at the designated time to collect the data and transmit it to the cloud at intervals.
 However, the location should have an active cellular service network to make it possible.

-The modern, high-end mobile phones easily determine the sensor location with the help of the in-built GPS sensor, without requiring the help of a surveyor.
+Modern, high-end mobile phones easily determine the sensor location with the help of the built-in GPS sensor, without requiring the help of a surveyor.
 Furthermore, the video recording ability of the mobile phone makes it easier to record the installation of sensors, and in the case of sophisticated sensors, it can also serve as a training video.

 The mobile phone also makes for a consolidated option as the different application software needed for the various types of digital sensors or DAS can be downloaded on a single device.
 This negates the need and the cost that would be spent on many different readouts/dataloggers.

-Wireless sensor network are vital in monitoring construction sites, large structures and landslide areas.
+Wireless sensor networks are vital in monitoring construction sites, large structures, and landslide areas.
 They are extensively used in applications where geotechnical and other sensors are used for data collection and transfer to a central server for access by multiple users.

-The innovative long range radio network solution allows real-time monitoring of geotechnical and structural sensors in challenging conditions with reliable data transfer without any delay.
-With real-time data collected from the wireless system, the project owner, consultants and contractors remain aware of the slightest change in the data.
-Early warning system allows timely decisions, increased safety, reduction in project delays and consequently cost effectiveness.
+The innovative long-range radio network solution allows real-time monitoring of geotechnical and structural sensors in challenging conditions with reliable data transfer without any delay.
+With real-time data collected from the wireless system, the project owner, consultants, and contractors remain aware of the slightest change in the data.
+An early warning system allows timely decisions, increased safety, reduction in project delays, and consequently cost-effectiveness.

-The software also allows setting different alarm thresholds, which, if crossed, issues an alert to the person-in-charge through an email or SMS.
+The software also allows setting different alarm thresholds, which, if crossed, issue an alert to the person in charge through an email or SMS.
 Most of the software allows setting up to 2 alarm levels that depict that the parameter has exceeded the alert level and needs remedial action.